-In colleges and universities where computer science and Information Technology are offered in one program, students are taught broadly about the two fields before they specialize at their areas of interest towards the second or third years of study.
+In colleges and universities where computer science and information technology are offered in one program, students are taught broadly about the two fields before they specialize in their areas of interest in the second or third years of study.

 Technical and non-technical skills are both important in any field related to computer science and information technology.
 IT and Computer scientists need to know how to interact with people, vendors, and customers as much as they communicate with computers.
 Here are the top skills needed by people in the technology-related fields.

 Most jobs in IT and computer science need a good grasp of oral and written communication skills.
 Some of the major responsibilities in the field include writing proposals, writing white papers, sending emails, working with peers and bosses.
 Most IT and computer scientists work under superiors.
 They constantly have to explain processes and developments in their job in a layman’s language.
 Part of the communication skills needed is listening skills.
 You will often have to make what your client wants and not necessarily what you think is best for the client.